-Saving files using HTTP
+Saving data using HTTP(S)

 - 1. Start the save function by clicking the one of the "Save" buttons.
 Depending on the size of the file this may take some time. - 2.
 Depending on your browser configuration you will be prompted to select a storage location and a name for the file.
 Or you accept the proposed file name.
 To make the selection, use the dialog in your browser.
 After making your selection, click the "Save" button.